Has your toddler been hit by a case of the bathtime blues? Does your baby scream throughout every bath?

 Go crazy with the paintings, using brushes or fingers.
-Try the alphabet or numbers.
-Write their names on the tiled walls.
+Try writing the alphabet or numbers.
+Write your children’s names on the tiled walls.

 2. Color Bath

 What do toddlers love?
 Colors!
-They are likely already learning about them in preschool, so why not incorporate them into bath time?
+So why not incorporate them into bathtime?

 Here’s what you need: